Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

     end
     ```

-If we do not initialize the vertex- or fragment-shader, the **default shader program will be used**.
-It may be instructive to see how the default shaders are defined, as any user-defined shader should build upon them
+If we do not initialize the vertex- or fragment shader, the **default shader component will be used**.
+It may be instructive to see how the default shaders are defined, as any user-defined shader should build upon them.

 ### Default Vertex Shader

-This is the default vertex shader used whenever we do not supply a custom vertex shader for `Shader`:
+This is the default vertex shader, used whenever we do not supply a custom vertex shader for a `Shader` instance:

 ```glsl
 #version 330